On this page

-A service pension is paid by the Department of Veterans’ Affairs and the Age Pension is paid by the Department of Human Services (via Centrelink).
+A service pension is paid by the Department of Veterans’ Affairs and the Age Pension is paid by Services Australia (via Centrelink).
 A person cannot receive both the service pension and the Age Pension at the same time.

 Age Pension eligibility requirements

 Age Pensioner eligibility for the Commonwealth Seniors Health Card, SAPTO and other benefits